Post

 Exterior

-• Description/Symptoms: Corrosion on the body panels, especially around the wheel arches and undercarriage.
+• Description/Symptoms: Rust developing on the metal around the rear wheel arches.

 • Recalls: None Found